-- 6. Have Workers' Compensation Insurance, in accordance with state statute. - 7.
-Be trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 8.
-Comply with Department standards related to provider qualifications.
+6. Have Workers' Compensation Insurance, in accordance with state statute.

+7. Be trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs.

+8. Comply with Department standards related to provider qualifications.

-ODP or its Designee
+ODP or its Designee -- ----- ---- ----- ----------

-Frequency of Verification:

-At least once during a 3-year monitoring cycle and mo New providers may be qualified more frequently depe assigned to.
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specifi the Medicaid agency or the operating agency (if applicable).
-Service Type:
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title: ne authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Small Group Employment HCBS Taxonomy:
+Small Group Employment

-Catagory 1.
-Sub-Catagory 1

 Category 1: Sub-Category 1:

 03 Supported Employment 03022 ongoing supported employment, group

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-]
+Application for 1915(c) HCBS Waiver: PA.1486.R01.04 - Jan 01, 2025 (as of Jan 01, 2025)